chuckstack/chuckstack.github.io/src-ls/success-ai.md

 ...
 - System responds: "Our initial hypothesis seems to hold true that declining retention by subscribers with more than 24 months is the greatest source of declining revenue."
 - User asks: "What indicators do we have that can explain this decline?"
-- System responds: "Your documentation suggests the following three attributes relate to subscription rates: When was the last support ticket, Was the perceived resolution positive, frequency logins."
+- System responds: "Your documentation suggests the following three attributes relate to subscription rates: When was the last support ticket, Was the perceived resolution positive, frequency of logins."
 - User asks: "How do the prove these concepts are related?"
 - System responds: "causality, correlation and other metrics can be evaluated using the following tools: Chi test, heat maps, violin graphs, ...
 - User responds: "Make a recommendation and let's start..."